julesjazz/grapefruitlab/content/print/pity-fear.md

 ### [Mia - Words, Words, Words]

 **Mia:**
 Yeah ok.
 Sorry, am I talking too much?
 It feels like a lot.
 How long is a prologue supposed to be?
 Are you timing this, Josie?
 I hate it when theater is just like words words words, you know?
-People want spectacle!
+People want action!
+Spectacle!
 Helicopters landing on stage!

-*[Mia tries some awkward movement?
-She concludes talking is better for now?]*
+*[Mia tries something awkward?
+She concludes talking is better for now.]*

 I guess I’m just too close to it.
 If I could see it from out there… But then would you be up here…?
 Would you play me?
 People talk about that all the time, right?
 Who would play you in a movie?
 Or… Does Jamie Clayton do theater?

+**Josie:**
+Does Michelle Hendley?

 I feel like there should be auditions, tho.
 Maybe we still can?
-If any of you are actors… or you know someone…

-I guess the program’s already printed, but we can make an insert?
+If any of you are actors… or you know someone… I guess the program’s already printed, but we can make an insert?
 Or just announce it before the show, like: *For tonight’s performance, the role of Miriam will be played by an understudy.* Something like that.
 It’s not hard to play me.
 Just, you know, cheat out?
 Project?
 Otherwise… Act natural or whatever?
 You do you.

 ## Chorus: In-Authentic/Fuck it, I’m a Ghost